-The Board further finds that site-work, grading, and construction so close to the rear lot line may endanger healthy, mature trees on abutting properties.
-Increasing the rear setback will mitigate this risk.
+As the Board noted in its previous decision, increasing the rear setback will also mitigate the risk that site-work, grading, and construction so close to the rear lot line may endanger healthy, mature trees on abutting properties.
+Substantial compliance with the October 2021 Decision addresses that potential impact.